ulfalizer/Kconfiglib/README.rst

 Here are some other features:

+- **Single-file implementation**

-- Single-file implementation.
-The entire library is contained in `kconfiglib.py
+  The entire library is contained in `kconfiglib.py <kconfiglib.py>`_.
-  <kconfiglib.py>`_.

-- Runs unmodified under both Python 2 and 3.
+- **Runs unmodified under both Python 2 and Python 3**

   The code mostly uses basic Python features and has no third-party dependencies.
 The most advanced things used are probably ``@property`` and ``__slots__``.

-- Robust and highly compatible with the standard Kconfig C tools: The test suite automatically compares output from Kconfiglib and the C tools by diffing the generated ``.config`` files for the real kernel Kconfig and defconfig files, for all ARCHes.
+- **Robust and highly compatible with the standard Kconfig C tools**

+  The test suite automatically compares output from Kconfiglib and the C tools by diffing the generated ``.config`` files for the real kernel Kconfig and defconfig files, for all ARCHes.

   This currently involves comparing the output for 36 ARCHes and 498 defconfig files (or over 18000 ARCH/defconfig combinations in "obsessive" test suite mode).
 All tests are expected to pass.

-  A suite of selftests is included as well.
+  A comprehensive suite of selftests is included as well.

-- Reasonably optimized and not horribly slow despite being a pure Python
+- **Not horribly slow despite being a pure Python implementation**

-  implementation: The `allyesconfig.py <examples/allyesconfig.py>`_ example
-  currently runs in about 1.6 seconds on a Core i7 2600K (with a warm file cache), where half a second is overhead from ``make scriptconfig`` (see below).
+  The `allyesconfig.py <examples/allyesconfig.py>`_ example currently runs in about 1.6 seconds on a Core i7 2600K (with a warm file cache), where half a second is overhead from ``make scriptconfig`` (see below).

   For long-running jobs, `PyPy <https://pypy.org/>`_ gives a big performance boost.
 CPython is faster for short-running jobs as PyPy needs some time to warm up.

-- Internals that (mostly) mirror the C implementation while being simpler to understand.
+- **Internals that (mostly) mirror the C implementation**

+  While being simpler to understand.

 Installation